On Khovanov-Seidel quiver algebras and bordered Floer homology: Introduction

 In particular, for each braid there exists a spectral sequence connecting the Khovanov-Seidel (algebraic) bimodule to the Lipshitz-Ozsv{\'a}th-Thurston (geometric/analytic) one.
 Moreover, these ``open" spectral sequences can be defined without reference to holomorphic curves.
 In fact, our construction is based on a remarkably simple toy model (Lemma \ref{lem:ZtwoequivS1}): a filtered complex interpolating between the cohomology of $S^1$ and the cohomology of $S^0$ (both over \Ztwo) coming from a \Ztwo--equivariant cochain complex for $S^1$.
 This toy model was, in turn, inspired by work of Seidel and Smith \cite{SeidelSmithInvolution}.

+We pause here to emphasize some key points.
+First, the algebraic objects appearing in \cite{MR1862802} do themselves admit a geometric interpretation in terms of the Fukaya category of a certain Lefschetz fibration (cf. Section \ref{sec:BKhFukaya}).
+Those readers familiar with \cite{SeidelBook} may therefore prefer to perform the Section \ref{sec:Khalgmod} calculations geometrically.
+We have opted instead to work entirely in the algebraic setting, using symplectic geometry only as motivation.
+Although this has surely increased the paper's length, we hope it has simultaneously increased its accessibility to non-geometers.

-It is worth noting that the quiver algebras of Khovanov-Seidel are a special case (for $k=1$) of certain algebras $A^{k,n-k}$ introduced by Chen-Khovanov~\cite{QA0610054} and independently by Stroppel~\cite{StroppelAlgebra}.
+This accessibility is essential, as the algebraic version of the Khovanov-Seidel construction has a beautiful representation-theoretic interpretation.
+Explicitly, the Khovanov-Seidel algebra is a special case (for $k=1$) of a family of algebras $A^{k,n-k}$, introduced by Chen-Khovanov~\cite{QA0610054} and independently by Stroppel~\cite{StroppelAlgebra}, giving rise to a categorification of the $U_q(\mathfrak{sl}_2)$ Reshetikhin-Turaev invariant for tangles.
+These algebras can also be identified with endomorphism algebras of projective generators of certain blocks $\mathcal{O}_{k,n-k}$ of category $\mathcal{O}$.
 We conjecture that Theorem~\ref{thm:filtdiffmodgen} admits a generalization which, for every $n$-strand braid $\sigma$, provides a relationship between the $k$-strand part of the Lipshitz-Ozsv\'ath-Thurston bimodule associated to $\widehat{\sigma}$ and a Khovanov-type bimodule defined over the Ext-algebra of the direct sum of all standard $A^{k,n-k}$-modules.

+We end by remarking that the construction of our filtration required a choice of a common ``basis" of generators for the relevant Fukaya categories.
+One natural choice is made in \cite{MR1862802} (corresponding in the geometric setting to Lagrangians where all but one is compact and in the algebraic setting to Luzstig's canonical basis for a tensor product representation), while another equally natural choice is made in \cite{GT08100687}, as reinterpreted in \cite{GT10014323} (corresponding to non-compact Lagrangians and the standard basis for a tensor product representation).
+We work with the latter, {\em noncompact} basis because both ($k=1$) algebras in the noncompact case are formal (see Lemma \ref{lem:Bformal} and \cite[Prop.
+3.6]{GT10014323}) while the bordered Floer algebra corresponding to the compact basis is not \cite[Chp.
+20]{SeidelBook}, \cite{LekiliPerutz}.

 The paper is organized as follows:

 In Section \ref{sec:Algprelim}, we establish notation and collect a number of useful definitions and elementary algebraic results.